JulijusKau/ThesisTimer/README.md

 ## Running ThesisTimer

-As the application is not hosted on gh pages or any other place - Simply clone the code and run the application via 'npm start' command.
+As the application is not hosted on gh pages or any other place - Simply pull the code, get the latest dependencies required for the project via 'npm install' and run the application via 'npm start' command.
 Good luck and have fun!